TheCodingLand/traefik-dump-certs-consul/README.md

 For Kubernetes I have included my manifest as an example.

+Container can run with docker run directly:
+  - uncomment the CMD line in the Dockerfile
-Container can run with docker run directly, map the /data path with a local volume to get the certificates.
+  - map the /data path with a local volume to get the certificates. (-v /yourhostdata:/data)

+docker build . -t traefik-dump-certs-consul:1
+docker run -v /home/user/data/:/data traefik-dump-certs-consul:1